MicrosoftDocs/bot-docs/articles/bot-design-pattern-task-automation.md

 You may be wondering, if a task automation bot closely resembles an app or website, why not just build an app or website instead?
 Depending on your particular scenario, building an app or website instead of a bot may be an entirely reasonable choice.
-You may even choose to embed your bot into an app, by using the [Bot Framework Direct Line API](https://docs.botframework.com/en-us/restapi/DirectLine3/#navtitle) or <a href="https://github.com/Microsoft/BotFramework-WebChat" target="_blank">Web Chat control</a>.
+You may even choose to embed your bot into an app, by using the [Bot Framework Direct Line API][directLineAPI] or <a href="https://github.com/Microsoft/BotFramework-WebChat" target="_blank">Web Chat control</a>.
 Implementing your bot within the context of an app provides the best of both worlds: a rich app experience and a conversational experience, all in one place.